gabrielpereira3/to_do_list/README.md

-# To do list in React.js using Clean Architecture and DDD
+# To do list in React.js using Clean Architecture and TDD